Nicola Salerno (sporting executive): Life and career

-In the summer of 2012, he was appointed sporting director of Catania, where he prepared to compete in Serie A 2012–2013, returning to the top flight again after experiencing Serie A with Cagliari.
+In the summer of 2012, he was appointed sporting director of Catania, who competed in Serie A in 2012–13.
+This was Salerno's second spell in Serie A after his experience with Cagliari.

-On July 5, 2013, he returned for the third time to Cagliari after five years away, becoming the first head of the technical team and the business of football.
-When owner Massimo Cellino sold the club in June 2014, to concentrate on the ownership of Leeds United, Salerno left Cagliari straight away.
+In July 2013, he returned for the third time to Cagliari after five years away, becoming the head of the technical team and the business of football.
+Salerno left Cagliari in June 2014, when owner Massimo Cellino sold the club to concentrate on his ownership of Leeds United.
+In July 2014, Cellino revealed Salerno would be joining Leeds United on a two-year deal.

-On 11 July 2014, owner Massimo Cellino revealed Salerno would be joining Leeds United on a 2-year deal.
+On 2 April 2015 Salerno suspended Steve Thompson, Leeds' assistant manager who was credited with lifting the club from 21st to 10th in the EFL Championship.
+At the time, Leeds had won six of their previous ten matches.
+On 9 April, the club's suspended owner, Massimo Cellino, informed the press that he believed Salerno had resigned.

-On 2 April Salerno mysteriously suspended Steve Thompson, Leeds Assistant Manager who was credited with lifting Leeds from a place above relegation to 10th in the Football Championship.
-Leeds had won 6 out of the previous 10 matches.
-On 9 April 2015 Leeds United's suspended owner, Massimo Cellino, informed the press that he believed Salerno had resigned.
+On 24 June 2015, with Salerno still contracted to Leeds United, it was announced that Salerno and the club had agreed a mutual termination of his contract.
+On the same day, Salerno gave an interview to Sky Sports talking about his relationships with Cellino, Thompson, and Leeds' head coach Neil Redfearn, and also discussing the contract situation of Mirco Antenucci.

-With Salerno still contracted to Leeds United, On 24 June 2015, it was announced that after Salerno had helped the club sign Sol Bamba from Palermo that Salerno and the club had agreed a mutual termination of Salerno's contract, with the club stating Leeds United would like to thank Nicola for his efforts over the past year and he will always be welcomed back to Elland Road in the future.
-On 24 June, Salerno gave a tell all interview to Sky Sports talking about his relationship with Cellino, Neil Redfearn and also the contract situation of Mirco Antenucci.
-He also talked about Steve Thompson, proclaiming "I had a bad relationship with Steve but I didn’t speak to Massimo about him."
+Also on 24 June 2015, it was announced that Salerno had joined Premier League side Watford F.C. as a consultant, and would oversee the recruitment of overseas players for the club.

-On 24 June 2015, it was announced that Salerno has joined Premier League side Watford F.C. as Consultant, and would oversee the recruitment of Watford's oversees players.
+In January 2017, Salerno was appointed sporting director of Palermo.
+He resigned in April 2017.
+In December 2017, he joined Brescia as their sporting director.

-On 16 January 2017, Salerno was appointed sporting director of U.S. Città di Palermo.
-He resigned on 11 April 2017.
+Salerno died on 1 February 2026, at the age of 69.